symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 .. _cookbook-request-untrust-header:

-My Reverse Proxy Sends X-Forwarded-For but does not Filter the Forwarded Header
+My Reverse Proxy Sends X-Forwarded-For but Does not Filter the Forwarded Header
 -------------------------------------------------------------------------------

-Many popular proxy implementations do not yet support the Forwarded header and do not filter it by default.
+Many popular proxy implementations do not yet support the ``Forwarded`` header and do not filter it by default.
 Ideally, you would configure this in your proxy.
-If this is not possible, you can tell Symfony to distrust the Forwarded header, while still trusting your proxy's X-Forwarded-For header.
+If this is not possible, you can tell Symfony to distrust the ``Forwarded`` header, while still trusting your proxy's ``X-Forwarded-For`` header.

 This is done inside of your front controller::